Gentle reader, I made a terrible mistake. Yes, that's right: I read the comments on a MacRumors article. At my age, one knows better. And yet.

 Despite being largely open source, browsers and their engines are not loss leaders.

 Safari, in particular, is wildly profitable.
-The New York Times reported in late 2020 that Google now pays Apple between $8-12 billion per year, up from $1 billion in 2014.
+The New York Times reported in late 2020 that Google now pays Apple between $8-12 billion per year to remain Safari's default search engine, up from $1 billion in 2014.
 Other estimates put the current payments in the $15 billion range.
 What does this almighty torrent of cash buy Google?
 Searches, preferably of the commercial intent sort.

 Mobile accounts for two-thirds of web traffic (or thereabouts), making outsized iOS adoption among wealthy users particularly salient to publishers and advertisers.
 Google's payments to Apple are largely driven by the iPhone rather than its niche desktop products where effective browser competition has reduced the influence of Apple's defaults.